postsharp/Metalama.Documentation/content/conceptual/fabrics/fabrics-validation.md

 [comment]: # (TODO)

-## Adding validators from a fabric
+## Adding validators with a fabric

-The article <xref:validation> explains how to validate code from an aspect.
+The article <xref:validation> explains how to validate code with an aspect.
-Validating code from a fabric is exactly the same, but you use the _amender_ parameter instead of the _aspectBuilder_.
+Validating code with a fabric is exactly the same, except that you use the _amender_ parameter instead of the _aspectBuilder_.

 ## Using validation API